3-minute read

 That’s anyone who resides in the EU—even if they’re not an EU citizen.

 The law went into effect in 2016, and companies were given two years to comply.
-The deadline for compliance is May 25, 2018.
+The deadline for compliance was May 25, 2018.
 Fines for non-compliance are severe: Up to 20 million euros, or 4% of a company’s prior year worldwide revenue, whichever is higher.

 To determine if your company needs to be GDPR-compliant one year from now, there are three questions you can ask: